EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 Note that some specifications/characteristics of the system are:
 - An hypothesis is considered 'consistent' if it is not 'inconsistent' and is 'complete';
+- An hypothesis is considered 'inconsistent' if a field has more than one value;
+- An hypothesis is considered 'complete' if every field has at least one value;
 - The list of the possible hypotheses has been written in a json format, which has a high readability and can be managed also by hand;
 - In order to increase performances hints sent are registered (in json format), in order to not send hints already sent;
 - Consistent hypotheses are saved in a file in order to know what hypotheses can be asked to the oracle, it is saved also if an hypothesis has been asked to the oracle.
 This system may appear a bit redundant, since a message with the new complete hypothesis could be used.
 But in fact this redundancy can be useful in order to keep track to the previous hypotheses and in order to increase flexibility (maybe one could want to receive many hints for a room, in this case the message mechanism does not work anymore, this in fact is more flexible).